 (c) At the time a specific matter is being considered; or

-At any time by making a disclosure to be recorded in the Register of Relevant Duties and Interests.
+(d) At any time by making a disclosure to be recorded in the Register.

 The Corporations Act enables directors of a company to give a general or ‘standing’ notice to the other directors about a relevant interest or duty that could give rise to a conflict of interest or duty.
 It is the Trustee’s policy that all responsible persons, including directors, be able to give such a standing notice.